AllStarLink/ASL3-Manual/docs/install/debian/docker.md

 !!! warning "Host / Container Kernel Compatibility"
-    As app_rpt.so requires the DAHDI kernel modules, the container must be hosted on a Debian 12 system.
+    As app_rpt.so requires the DAHDI kernel modules, the container must be hosted on a Debian 12 or Debian 13 system.
 The container must be able to compile the kernel module (using DKMS) for the exact kernel version provided to the container from the Host OS.
 Currently, the container must be recomposed after a reboot into a new kernel.

 !!! note "Advanced Concept"
     Use of Asterisk/app_rpt within a Docker container is not a trivial undertaking.
 The Docker structure is provided due to requests from the community but it is not the recommended way to install and use AllStarLink as it requires more configuration, not less, than a traditional installation.